Deep learning for quality control of surface physiographic fields using satellite Earth observations: Constructing VESPER

 \subsection{Features and targets}

 VESPER's input feature selection (see Table \ref{table:definitions}) followed (i) permutation importance results for atmospheric and surface model fields - only fields with the highest importance were chosen; and (ii) expert choice for surface physiographic fields.
-As a first attempt it was decided to test the current methodology for lake related information, therefore fields that could be most affected by the presence or absence of water were selected, e.g. if lake had to be removed then some other surface had to appear (like bare ground, high or low vegetation, glacier or even ocean) and surface elevation had to change.
-Changes to the orographic fields will have important influences on temperature through e.g. wind, solar heating, etc. Lake depth changes are similarly important, influencing how a lake freezes, thaws, mixes and its overall dynamical range.
-VESPER's target selection followed globally available criteria and the satellite LST is quite well observed globally and with high temporal pattern (daily or even several times a day depending on the location).
+As a first attempt it was decided to test the current methodology for lake related information, therefore fields that could be most affected by the presence or absence of water were selected, e.g. if lake had to be removed then some other surface had to appear, such as bare ground, high or low vegetation, glacier or even ocean.
+Moreover the surface elevation had to change.
+Changes to the orographic fields will have important influences on temperature through e.g. wind, solar heating, etc. Lake depth changes are similarly important, influencing how a lake freezes, thaws, mixes and its overall dynamical range (i.e. changes of temperature and mixed layer depth).
+VESPER's target selection followed globally available criteria and the satellite LST is quite well observed globally and with high temporal pattern, daily or even several times a day depending on the location.